zulhfreelancer/rake_s3_backup/README.md

 #### Important

 - You don't need web or worker dyno this.
 You just need [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler).
-- [How to create AWS IAM user with S3 access?](https://www.youtube.com/watch?v=p4ZkTtjnWgM) - just watch until 1:40 and click `Download credentials` button that you see on the screen
+- [How to create AWS IAM user with S3 access?](https://www.youtube.com/watch?v=p4ZkTtjnWgM) - just watch until 1:40 and click `Download credentials` button that you see on the screen.
+- On Heroku, you need to add one more config variable name `AWS_REGION`.
+But it's not required in local/development.

 #### Need .env file sample?